itthinx/affiliates/readme.txt

 * Enhances the data model to allow for fine-grained referrals.
 * Fixed PHP Notice due to undefined variable $charset_collate.
 * Fixed use of deprecated properties with WC 3.x
+* Added the Affiliates Ninja Forms to the integrations.
+* Added formatting options to the affiliate selectize renderer.
+* Updated the review notice appearance.
+* Fixed several PHP notices produces due to wrong number of parameters passed to prepare() on the Affiliates Overview admin screen.

 The complete historical list of changes by version is in the [changelog.txt](https://github.com/itthinx/affiliates/blob/master/changelog.txt).